IRL2/nanover-docs/source/concepts/recording.rst

 This message contains two fields: the frame index and the frame itself.
 The frame index is generally an integer that gets incremented each time the server register a frame to broadcast.
 However, its value is only significant when it is 0 as it means the frame needs to be reset;
 for instance because the server loaded a new simulation.
-The frame is a :ref:`FrameData <traj-and-frames>`.
+The frame itself is an instance of the :ref:`FrameData <traj-and-frames>` class.

 In the case of a shared state recording, each record contains a :ref:`StateUpdate <state-updates>` message.